vzsoares/chess-timer-clock/README.md

 - **Tap**: Tap on a player's timer area to switch to the other player's time
 - **Control Buttons**: Use on-screen buttons for start, pause, and reset functions
-- **Rotate Device**: Turn your device horizontally for optimal viewing experience
+- **Rotate Device**: Turn your device vertically for optimal viewing experience
-- **Settings Menu**: Access the gear icon to adjust time controls

 ## 🔧 Development